LIBERATING FOOTBALL TRAVEL

 Shirts, kits, merchandise and gifts

 Hungary, Ferencváros and Újpest tops are among the international football merchandise on offer at Lion’s Sport, on Rákóczi út halfway between Blaha Lujza tér and Keleti Station.
-Football Factor at Andrássy út 81 deals more in kits of top European sides, and the latest multi-coloured boots.
-Another branch has opened at the Allee shopping mall in Buda.
+The former Football Factor, now R-GOL, at Andrássy út 81 deals more in kits of top European sides, and the latest multi-coloured boots.
+Another branch operates at the Allee shopping mall in Buda.

 More niche is a tiny emporium tucked away at the back of a courtyard on Budapest’s main shopping thoroughfare, Váci utca.
-Hungarian Football-Sport Shop, signposted at No.23, is a treasure trove of Khrushchëv-era badges, scarves, shirts and pennants.
+Derby Football Shop, signposted at No.23, is a treasure trove of Khrushchëv-era badges, scarves, shirts and pennants.
+The owner was an avid collector from the 1960s who moved into his grandmother’s textile shop and began selling his swaps.
+This has seen blossomed into a cottage industry – stand in this small space for more than ten minutes and collectors will arrive from Mexico, Germany and deepest Transylvania.

 Tourist souvenir chain Memories of Hungary usually stocks a number of Puskás-related items, mugs, T-shirts and replica shirts.
 You’ll find a branch near the Basilica, one by the Fishermen’s Bastion in the Castle District and one at the airport.